tozny/sdk-csharp/README.md

 Now that you have an encrypted record and a client config, you can fetch an access key and decrypt your record.

 Update the `TestRecordApiShouldFetchAccessKey` test with your client config details.
+Note that `type` passed into GetAccessKey() must already exist for the current client.
+GetAccessKey() fetches an existing access key from the server, which is based on the record type.

 Update the `TestRecordApiShouldDecryptRecord` test with your access key and encrypted record.
 The record is formatted as a JSON string: